Georgia and Ukraine: From close friends to cold relations

 Deterioration of bilateral ties

 But the February invasion of Ukraine changed everything.
 Many expected Tbilisi would openly support Kyiv.
 The Georgian government instead chose a more nuanced strategy.
 Georgia’s geopolitical situation is precarious due to internal pressures and broader geopolitical motives.
-It was important to pay attention to the of Ukraine-EU relations, to not anger Russia and to respond to a wider pro-Ukrainian feeling globally and in Georgia.
-Many remember how Ukrainian Victor Yushchenko enthusiastically backed Georgia in 2008 and even visited the capital while Russian troops were only 30 kilometers away. were also asked to take similar actions.
+It was important to pay attention to the development of Ukraine-EU relations, to not anger Russia and to respond to a wider pro-Ukrainian feeling globally and in Georgia.
+Many remember how Ukrainian President Victor Yushchenko enthusiastically Georgia in 2008 and even visited the capital while Russian troops were only 30 kilometers away.
+Georgian officials were also asked to take similar actions.

 Georgia took a big risk by choosing this nuanced strategy.
-In an era of unanimity in the West against Russia, neutrality can be detrimental to a country aspiring to join NATO or the EU.
+In of unanimity in the West against Russia, neutrality can be detrimental to a country aspiring to join NATO or the EU.
 In fact, hundreds of thousands demanded that the Georgian Government become more supportive of Ukraine.
 Tbilisi, in fact, has supported Ukraine on international fora.
 It has sent a large amount of humanitarian aid and offered assistance to Ukrainian refugees.

 The reticence of the Georgian side in approaching the war in Ukraine was not solely due to the occasional tensions that existed between the two countries, but also because of the wider geopolitical shifts.
-Tbilisi believes that the balance of power has shifted further in favor of Russia in the .
+Tbilisi believes that the balance of power has shifted further in favor of Russia in the Black Sea region.
 As long as this scenario continues, Georgia’s official position on the Ukraine war will remain cautious.

 The prospects of both sides joining the EU is another factor that has further divided them.
-Ukraine was granted candidate status while Georgia received only the perspective.
+Ukraine was granted candidate status while Georgia received only the European perspective.
 The “Associated Trio”, therefore, has been unofficially dissolved.
 Tbilisi has now taken a different course and this is likely to have further negative impacts on its cooperation with Ukraine.

 Georgia’s departure from Ukraine is a result of both geopolitical realities and internal politics.
 The trend is not certain to last, but the official statements of both countries and the ongoing war suggest that tensions will continue as long as Russia maintains control over large swathes in Ukraine it has occupied since Feb.